frontity/frontity-template/README.md

 ### Using a new template

-- Click on this link: https://stackblitz.com/edit/frontity
+- Click on this link: https://stackblitz.com/fork/frontity
-- Click on "Fork" to make it yours.
 - Run `npm install`.
 - Run `npx frontity dev` to start Frontity.
 - Add changes.